padas-lab-de/pypadre/doc/source/config.rst

 PadreConfig class covering functionality for viewing or updating default configurations for PadreApp.
 Configuration file is placed at ~/.padre.cfg

+When running the tests ~/.padre-test.cfg is created which is deleted when the tests are completed.

 Expected values in config are following